lkcozy/code-notes/notes/communication/writing/writing_management.md

 - Please send me this report `on a daily basis`(daily).
 - It's just a `spur-of-the-moment`(last minute) idea.
 I haven't yet got chance to run by the team.
 - We’re living with `unprecedented`(new) levels of uncertainty.
+- Answer a question to quickly is like prescribing a treatment without being sure what the `ailment` is.
+- It can only `serve to` increase the risk that you waste your time, `make things worse by` trying to solve the wrong problem, or both.

 ## Questions